 If you’ve never used it, and you love the “weathered” look, I would suggest giving it a try. like I said, I used a lint free cloth and wiped the wax on, then waited about 2 hours for it to dry and then I was done!

-I then added a little greenery from Hobby Lobby and now I have a great “vintage” centerpiece.
+I added a little faux boxwood greenery and now I have a great “vintage” centerpiece.
+You can also use this to accent any modern farmhouse home decor!
 Best part of this project was that I spent less than $10 for all the supplies and it took about 20 minutes total to complete!

 Way to go Target Dollar Spot.